kubos/csiro/README.md

     && tar -xvjf armv7m--uclibc--stable-2018.11-1.tar.bz2 \
     && rm armv7m--uclibc--stable-2018.11-1.tar.bz2

+*Note: If you are on a Windows host and using a VM, then the toolchain cannot be placed in a shared folder due to symlink issues*

 #### Obtain patched dependencies

 Part of the special Rust setup is patched versions of certain Rust crates.
 A git repo